Near Glade Farm in Preston County, West Virginia — The American South (Appalachia)

 Erected 2012 by West Virginia Archives and History.

 Location.
 39° 43.269′ N, 79° 29.239′ W. Marker is near Glade Farm, West Virginia, in Preston County.
 Marker is on West Virginia Route 26 near at the Pennsylvania state line, on the right when traveling south.
-West Virginia Route 26 becomes Pennsylvania Route 281 (Bruceton Road) north of the marker.
-Touch for map.
+West Touch for map.
 Marker is in this post office area: Bruceton Mills WV 26525, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Braddock Road (approx. 4 miles away in Pennsylvania); Combat Wounded Veterans Memorial Medal of Honor Recipients Memorial Plaza (approx. 4 miles away); Great Crossings (approx. 5.1 miles away in Pennsylvania); Friendís Graveyard (approx. 5.7 miles away in Maryland); Friendsville Baseball Fever, Cider Mill, Shanty Town (approx. 5.8 miles away in Maryland); The Legend of Johnny Friend (approx. 5.8 miles away in Maryland); Friendsville Commerce, Custer's and Ryland's Stores (approx. 5.8 miles away in Maryland).
+Honor Roll (approx. 2.3 miles away in Pennsylvania); Braddock Road (approx. 4 miles away in Pennsylvania); Combat Wounded Veterans Memorial (approx. 4 miles away); Medal of Honor Recipients Memorial Plaza (approx. 4 miles away); Great Crossings (approx. 5.1 miles away in Pennsylvania); Friend’s Graveyard (approx. 5.7 miles away in Maryland); Friendsville Baseball Fever, Cider Mill, Shanty Town (approx. 5.8 miles away in Maryland); The Legend of Johnny Friend (approx. 5.8 miles away in Maryland).